haramori/rhme3/Challenges/Race_of_a_Lifetime.md

 * Calculate each hourly check-in by dividing a segment by the allowable number of hours for completing that segment.
 * Calculate each hourly check-in by using the best allowable speed for each mode of transportation.
 This may get you there a bit faster, so I chose this method for my solution.

 Both options require that you know the overall distance of a segment.
-The distance between two GPS coordinates can be calculated using the Haversine formula [https://en.wikipedia.org/wiki/Haversine_formula].
+The distance between two GPS coordinates can be calculated using the [Haversine formula ](https://en.wikipedia.org/wiki/Haversine_formula).

 For the fastest speed approach, the following speeds seem to work best: